slowernews/wisdom-tldr/README.md

 > *'Two things are infinite: the universe and human stupidity; and I'm not sure about the the universe.' -- Albert Einstein*

-===
-###On difficult opponents

-To win, besides outworking them, you'll need all weaponry.
+2) On difficult opponents, to win, besides outworking them, you'll need all weaponry.
 Even the «dirty stuff».

 > *'Put all the meat in the barbecue.' -- Portuguese soccer coach*